diskoverdata/diskover-community/README.md

 #### Speeding up crawl times

-diskover **skips empty directories** and will **only index files that are older than `modified time` and larger than `minimum file size`** from the command line options.
+diskover **skips empty directories and empty files** and will **only index files >= `modified time` and >= `minimum file size`** from the command line options.
 Excluding certain files/directories will help speed up crawl times as well. **Running with verbose logging will increase crawl times**.

-For example, if you wanted to find all the old files that are larger than 10MB that haven't been modified in more than 6 months, you could run diskover with:
+For example, if you wanted to find and index files that are >= 10 MB that have been modified >= 180 days ago, you could run diskover with:

 ```sh
 cd /path/you/want/to/crawl